Lesson 5 of 7 - evolve a high-nurturance family

 colorbar.gif

-This is one of a series of articles on evolving and enjoying high-nurturance families (Lesson 5).
+This is one of a series of Lesson-5 articles on evolving and enjoying high-nurturance ("functional") families.
 The series exists because the wide range of current U.S. social problems suggests that most families don't fill the primary needs of (nurture) their members very well.
 That suggests the epidemic effects of the lethal [wounds + unawareness] cycle outlined below.

-orably weakening our families and our American culture.
-It may be a global problem.
+From 36 years' clinical research, I propose an unrecognized social process that is inexorably weakening families and most (all?) cultures.
+It seems to be a global problem.
 The process can be described as a self-amplifying three-part cycle unintentionally passed from one generation to the next.

 This article assumes you're familiar with...

-• a summary of the multi-level, lethal [wounds + unawareness] cycle, with links to more detail
+• a summary of the lethal [wounds + unawareness] cycle, with links to more detail

-• why the public is currently unaware of the cycle and it's costly effects
+• why the public is unaware of the cycle and it's toxic effects

 • how I discovered the cycle